Cloudbox/autoscan/README.md

 ## Early Access

-**We are looking for technical writers!
-If you have ideas on how to improve Autoscan's documentation, please write [@m-rots](mailto:stormtimmermans@icloud.com?subject=Autoscan%20technical%20writer) an email.**

 We have not finished all work on Autoscan yet, and are still working on some things.

-The major feature which is currently MIA:

-- Google Drive monitoring (Shared Drives exclusively)

 Some small things we are still working on: